Ayman-Alqaq/Kiosk/README.md

 ![Docker Image CI](https://github.com/Big-Omega-3444/Resturant-Mangement/workflows/Docker%20Image%20CI/badge.svg?branch=master)

 # Resturant-Mangement
-CSCE 3444 Big Omega

 This is a POS software

-A new line in there

 # In order to set this up for your enviroment: